How video can transform inmate visitation

 Once a properly-implemented video visitation becomes the norm at a correctional facility, contraband issues decrease while security improves

 Editor's note: Video technology is impacting every facet of modern-day life, shaping the delivery of education and training, transforming how we communicate with each other, and advancing surveillance and security.
 This special coverage series, Video in Corrections: How Technology is Transforming Prison & Jail Operations, takes an in-depth look at how correctional facilities can use video to improve both operational efficiency and officer and inmate health and safety.
-Watch for further installments of this series throughout February.

 By James Careless